Bulgarian football chief quits over Euro 2020 racism furor | DW | 15.10.2019

 Read more: Borussia Dortmund's Jadon Sancho: Racism will ruin football

-The Bulgarian premier said national football association chief Borislav Mihaylov had to take responsibility for an incident that had brought shame on Bulgaria.
+The Bulgarian premier said national football association chief Borislav Mihaylov had to take responsibility for an incident that had shamed Bulgaria.

 "It is unacceptable to link Bulgaria... a tolerant country of different ethnicities and religions living together in peace, with racism and xenophobia," he said.